 - Social media and blogging

-- Organise B2B get togethers of all your sponsors for more leveraging
+- Organise B2B get together of all your sponsors for more leveraging

 This takes time.
 It’s a process.
 Remember this: Know.
 Like.
 Trust.